-At the farm, all the fresh milk is stored in a temperature regulated bulk tank.
-Every other day a dairy truck goes to the farm, picks up the milk and delivers it to the processing plant.
-The milk truck driver collects a sample and tests it for quality.
-This is an important step because to ensure efficiency and freshness.
-The milk truck picks up milk from multiple dairy farms before delivering it to the processing plant.
+On each farm, fresh milk is stored in a temperature regulated bulk tank.
+Every other day, a dairy truck goes to the farm, picks up the milk, and delivers it to the processing plant.
+Sounds simple, right?

 |A sample of milk is taken at each farm.|

 |Ron shows us a pasteurizer.
 Notice how it looks similar to a ladder and each layer is tiled slighty.
-The angle is important to help bring the temperature of milk to a consistent temperature.|
+The angle is important to help bring the temperature of milk to a consistent temperature|

 |After the milk is bottled, it is prepped to be shipped to stores.|

 We’re almost done!
 However, the journey of milk does not end upon bottling products for delivery.
 After milk has been processed, the milk plant’s tanks and pipes are extensively cleaned.

 You may be wondering: who checks to make sure the processing plant is doing their job?
 Processors must meet government standards to ensure their facilities are clean and that excess air is not incorporated into milk products.
 The equipment used for testing milk is annually calibrated, and its controls are locked and inspected by a government official.

 Our tour guide Ron shows us one of the equipments they use to ensure no excess air is incorporated into the milk during the processing stage.

 So there you have it – milk’s journey from a farm to your local grocer!